 Pine Belt News, Hattiesburg

-Washington, D.C.
-Officials Back Off Against Proposed Metropolitan Statistical Area Definition Change
+Barker, Senators Speak Out Against Proposed Metropolitan Statistical Area Change

 By Haskel Burns

-As an example of successful talent recruitment with MSA status, a recent 24/7 Wall Street study ranked Hattiesburg No. 2 in the nation in job creation from February to November 2020.
+It could also affect talent recruitment, as in the case of a recent 24/7 Wall Street study that ranked Hattiesburg No. 2 in the nation in job creation from February to November 2020.

-“That was very good exposure for our community, and it put us on the map, with potential relocation and site selection by companies,” Barker said in previous story.
-“However, if we did not have Metropolitan Statistical Area status, we would have never made that list to begin with - we’d have never been highlighted for having that kind of job growth.
+“That was very good exposure for our community, and it put us on the map, with potential relocation and site selection by companies,” Barker said.
+“However, if we did not have Metropolitan Statistical Area status, we would have never made that list to begin with – we’d have never been highlighted for having that kind of job growth.

 “So for Hattiesburg and 143 other communities, this rule change would take us out of having MSA status, and relegate us to having some sort of micropolitan, rural community.
 Think about that from a nationwide perspective: we have just under 400 MSAs right now, and you’re talking about taking away 144 of those.
 That’s a hit for a lot of states.”